Primordial black hole formation for an anisotropic perfect fluid: Initial conditions and estimation of the threshold: Introduction

-To the best of our knowledge there is no systematic treatment of gravitational collapse of cosmological perturbations for anisotropic fluids.
-In general, one expects that anisotropies arises in presence of scalar fields and multifluids having, in spherical symmetry, the radial pressure component which is different from the tangential one~\cite{1982NCimB..69..145L}.
-Substantial progresses have been done in the analysis of anisotropic relativistic star solutions, using both analytical~ \cite{1974ApJ...188..657B,1980PhRvD..22..807L,Bayin:1982vw,Mak:2001eb,Dev:2004ss,Herrera:2004xc,Veneroni:2018gfm} and numerical techniques~\cite{Doneva:2012rd,Biswas:2019gkw}.
+To the best of our knowledge there has not yet been any systematic treatment of gravitational collapse of cosmological perturbations for anisotropic fluids.
+In general, one expects that anisotropies will arises in the presence of scalar fields and multifluids having, in spherical symmetry, a radial pressure component which is different from the tangential one~\cite{1982NCimB..69..145L}.
+Substantial progress have been made in the analysis of anisotropic relativistic star solutions, using both analytical~\cite{1974ApJ...188..657B,1980PhRvD..22..807L,Bayin:1982vw,Mak:2001eb,Dev:2004ss,Herrera:2004xc,Veneroni:2018gfm} and numerical techniques~\cite{Doneva:2012rd,Biswas:2019gkw}.

-More recently a covariant formulation of the equation of state has been proposed to study equilibrium model of anisotropic stars as ultracompact objects behaving as black-holes~\cite{Raposo:2018rjn}.
-Inspired by this recent work, we study here the anisotropic formulation of the initial conditions for the collapse of cosmological perturbations, estimating the effect of the anisotropy on the threshold $\delta_\mathrm{c}$ of PBHs.
+More recently a covariant formulation of the equation of state has been proposed with the study of equilibrium models of anisotropic stars as ultracompact objects behaving as black-holes~\cite{Raposo:2018rjn}.
+Inspired by this recent work, we study here the anisotropic formulation of the initial conditions for the collapse of cosmological perturbations, estimating the effect of the anisotropy on the threshold $\delta_\mathrm{c}$ for PBH formation.

-Following this introduction, in \Sec{Misner-Sharp} we recap the system of Einstein plus hydrodynamic equations for an anisotropic perfect fluid, introducing then in \Sec{EoS} a covariant formulation of the equation of state in terms of pressure and energy density gradients.
-In \Sec{math} we describe the gradient expansion approximation to set up the mathematical description of the initial conditions of this system of equations computed explicitly in \Sec{initial} for the different choice of the equation of state described in \Sec{EoS}.
-With this in \Sec{results} we estimate the corresponding threshold of PBHs, assuming it varies with the shape of the initial energy density perturbation profile as in the isotropic case.
-Finally, in \Sec{conclusions} we summarize our results drawing some conclusions and discussing the future perspectives of this work.
+Following this introduction, in \Sec{Misner-Sharp} we recap the system of Einstein plus hydrodynamic equations for an anisotropic perfect fluid, introducing then in \Sec{EoS} the covariant formulation of the equation of state in terms of pressure and energy density gradients.
+In \Sec{math} we describe the gradient expansion approximation to set up the mathematical description of the initial conditions for this system of equations computed explicitly in \Sec{initial} for the different choice of the equation of state described in \Sec{EoS}.
+With this, in \Sec{results} we estimate the corresponding threshold for PBH formation, assuming that it varies with the shape of the initial energy density perturbation profile in the same way as for the isotropic case.
+Finally, in \Sec{conclusions} we summarize our results drawing some conclusions and discussing the future perspectives for this work.
 Throughout we use $c = G = 1$.